Bao (film): Plot

-In Toronto, Ontario, Canada, a Chinese-Canadian woman cooks a meal of baozi for her and her husband.
+In Toronto, a Chinese-Canadian woman cooks a meal of baozi for her and her husband.
 One of her buns comes alive, much to her shock.
 She raises the steamed bun as a child, feeding and caring for it, as it enjoys the time spent with her.
 Eventually, the bun wishes to play with other children, but his overprotective mother refuses to allow it, much to his ire.
 As the bun grows, he desires increasing amounts of independence, which creates tension between the two of them that gradually alienates them from each other.
 When the bun introduces the mother to his new fiancée, with whom he will leave home, the mother protests.
 She tries to stop the steamed bun from leaving, and in a fit of desperation, she eats the bun, after which she cries over what she has done.

 Later, as the mother lies in bed, her real son enters the room, revealing that the whole sequence was an allegorical dream.
-His father urges him to talk to his mother, but she rebuffs him.
+His father urges him to talk to his mother, but she rebuffs her son's attempts to do so.
 As he and his mother sit on the edge of her bed, he offers her the same treat he once refused on the bus, which they share in an emotional moment.
 Later, after reconciling, the son and his fiancée join his mother in making buns, as his father looks on with approval.